romilly/pi-towers-workshop/manuscript/Chapter6.md

 Add that function to your Python script and change the print statement to read `print (adc_to_amps(adc))`

-Re-flash the program and look at the outptu in thr REPL again.
+Re-flash the program and look at the output in thr REPL again.
 Now you should see a series of floating-point (decimal) numbers being displayed, corresponding to the voltage measured at across the LDR.